 That said, you might find that one of those parts, such as the action plan, just needs to be a section of a chapter.
-(When that’s the case, you probably have exercises scattered throughout the book.)
+When that’s the case, you probably will have exercises throughout the book.

 Self-Help Book Contents